 It is a pleasure to welcome Becky Lo as our new PhD student.
 Becky hails from Laurentian University in Sudbury where she completed an MSc in Chemistry studying the metal ion dependence of the anthrax lethal factor (!).
 She will be looking at less lethal enzymes involved in phosphonate catabolism for her PhD.

 Our comprehensive review on ‘Phosphonate Biochemistry’ has been published online in Chemical Reviews, the premier review journal for chemical sciences.
-Many thanks to Geoff Horsman of Wilfrid Laurier University for bravely diving into this huge project!
+Many thanks to co-author Geoff Horsman of Wilfrid Laurier University for bravely diving into this huge project!

 Ola Pasternak, a recently minted Queen’s Chemistry graduate, has joined the group as a MSc student.
 She will be investigating the biosynthesis of fluorinated natural products.
 Welcome aboard Ola!